-Established in 1876 as Sapporo Agricultural College, Hokkaido University (北海道大学: simply called Hokudai in Japanese) lie in spacious leafy grounds near JR Sapporo Station north gate.
+Established in 1876 as Sapporo Agricultural College, Hokkaido University (北海道大学: simply called Hokudai in Japanese) lie in spacious leafy grounds near Sapporo Station north gate.
 The grounds are open to all, and you will find a wide variety of historic buildings, as well as scenic places.
 Allow an hour or two to wander the campus.

 Bust of Dr William Smith Clark